🇺🇸

 Language is one of the most important cognitive functions in humans, and the capacity to use language to communicate an infinite number of ideas is a unique human capacity (Workman & Reader, 2021), and language is abstract in both its form and the content.
 Language seems to be a vital medium for complex thought in humans, and verbalization during learning process greatly aids in retaining knowledge (Jensen, 1971/1973).
 These characteristics make verbal reasoning a strong candidate for measuring in an intelligence test.
 Verbal reasoning tasks have been part of intelligence tests for over 100 years (Gibbons & Warne, 2019), and verbal tasks are excellent measures of overall intelligence (Deary & Brett, 2015).
 Moreover, scores on verbal tasks often correlate strongly with performance in academic pursuits because school is often a highly verbal activity.
 All of these reasons made verbal ability an important construct for the RIOT to measure.

+This is a combination of Fluid reasoning and Spatial ability.
 Fluid reasoning is psychologists’ term for “. . . the capacity to figure out novel problems” (Jensen, 1998, p.
 123).
 Fluid reasoning tasks often must be solved by deducing rules and patterns in stimuli that are presented with little context.
 The ability to solve these tasks is a strong marker of intelligence (Jensen, 1998), and fluid reasoning tasks are one of the most frequent types of item formats on intelligence tests.
 Like verbal ability, fluid reasoning is a predictor of many academic and life outcomes (e.g., Callis et al., 2023; Wrulich et al., 2014).
 Because of its conceptual and practical value, our team chose to measure fluid reasoning with the RIOT.

-Spatial ability is the capacity to think about objects in two- and three-dimensional space.
+Meanwhile, spatial ability is the capacity to think about objects in two- and three-dimensional space.
 It is useful in daily tasks, such as navigation and efficiently packing objects into a confined space.
 Spatial ability is used in many careers, especially in physical science, engineering, many of the trades, and visual design.
 However, many intelligence tests—especially those used in academic settings—do not include measures of spatial ability, which is why one expert called spatial ability “. . . a sleeping giant for talent identification and development” (Lubinski, 2010).
 Spatial ability tests add provide information that is not available from measures of general intelligence or other cognitive abilities, and this information improves predictions of life outcomes that require understanding and manipulating two- and three-dimensional space (McHenry et al., 1990; Shea et al., 2001; Webb et al., 2007).
 Including spatial ability on the RIOT seemed like an important opportunity to measure this theoretically and practically important cognitive ability.

 Working Memory